Chalarangelo/30-seconds-of-code/snippets/byte_size.md

 Returns the length of a string in bytes.

-- Use `str.encode('utf-8')` to encode the given string and return its length.
+- Use `str.encode()` to encode the given string and return its length.

 ```py
 def byte_size(s):